A Slice Theorem for singular Riemannian foliations, with applications: Introduction

+A previous version of the Slice Theorem \cite[Theorem 6.1]{Molino} describes a neighbourhood of a \emph{plaque} (cf. Section \ref{S:preliminaries}).
+Since a plaque is a neighbourhood of a point inside a leaf, this can be seen as a local version of our Theorem \ref{MT:slice}.
+The main ingredient in our proof of Theorem \ref{MT:slice} are linearized vector fields \cite{Molino}, which allow us to reduce the structure of the normal bundle of the leaf to $K$ (see Lemma \ref{L:structure}).

+In the second part of this paper we apply Theorem \ref{MT:slice} to the study of smooth \emph{basic functions}, that is, smooth functions on a manifold $M$ that are constant on the leaves of a \srf\ $\F$.

-Our main result is: \begin{maintheorem} Let $\F$ be an infinitesimal \srf\ of the Euclidean space $V$ with closed leaves, and $\rho_1,\ldots,\rho_k$ generators for the algebra of basic polynomials.
+Start with an infinitesimal foliation $(V,\F)$.
+When the leaves are compact, they are given as the common level sets of a finite number of basic \emph{polynomials}.
+This is called the Algebraicity Theorem \cite{LytchakRadeschi15}, see Theorem \ref{T:algebraicity}.
+Generalizing the main result of \cite{Schwarz75} about representations of compact Lie groups, we show: \begin{maintheorem} Let $\F$ be an infinitesimal \srf\ of the Euclidean space $V$ with compact leaves, and $\rho_1,\ldots,\rho_k$ generators for the algebra of basic polynomials.
 Then the image of the pull-back map $\rho^*:C^\infty(\R^k)\to C^\infty(V)$ equals the space $C^\infty(V)^\F$ of all smooth basic functions. \end{maintheorem}

-In the homogeneous realm, the oldest special case of Theorem \ref{MT:sphere} (more precisely with Lemma \ref{L:discosmooth} to allow for disconnected leaves) states that smooth even functions (of one variable) are of the form $f(t^2)$ for some $f\in C^\infty(\R)$, see \cite{Whitney43}.
-This was later extended to the standard action of the permutation group of $n$ letters on $\R^n$ \cite{Glaeser63}, and finally to all representations by compact Lie groups \cite{Schwarz75}.
-Our proof follows closely the argument in \cite{Schwarz75}.
-On the other hand, for Isoparametric Foliations, one can recover the conclusion of Theorem \ref{MT:sphere} using the Chevalley Restriction Theorem \cite{Terng85} together with Schwarz's Theorem applied to the naturally associated Coxeter group.